vman241308/face_detection_javascript/README.md

 ```

-##### Media source
-No matter what you want to do with FaceDetect, detection is the first step to it.
++ **Media source**: No matter what you want to do with FaceDetect, detection is the first step to it.
 It is therefore important to identify what the detection source is.
 Is it an image, a video or a live webcam?

 The markup of your application needs to provide that source: